 What You Can Do to Lower Your Shipping Costs

-If you are a business in a residential location, to save money while shipping may want to try shipping terminal to terminal.
+If you are a home business or a business located in a residential area, to save money while shipping, you may want to try shipping terminal to terminal.
 If you have the means to take your pallet to or from a carrier’s terminal, consider doing so.
 This will remove the tailgate and residential fees from your shipping costs.

 Another step you can take if time is not of the essence is to consider using rail or consolidator carriers.
 These options are slower than standard road carriers but they will save you some money on shipping costs.
 They are also the more eco-friendly option to boot.

 Take into consideration the fact that LTL shipping is slower and that delays are not uncommon.
 Make sure to book your shipment a few days in advance and that the expected delivery date isn’t going to be urgent.
-In case of any delays, you want to make sure that they pose as little of a nuisance as possible to you or your business partners.
+You want to make sure that delays pose as little of a nuisance as possible to you or your business partners.

 That’s about all the tips we have in store for you today!
 As a thank you for sticking with us this long, we’d like to also remind you of our promo code: BLOG25 for $25 off your next shipment booked through Freightera.com.

-To use it, head on over to freightera.com and get your quote.
+To use it, head on over to our homepage at Freightera.com and get your quote.
 Once you select a carrier option you like, you’ll be able to enter and apply the discount code.
-Happy shipping!
+Happy freight shipping!